garenyondem/peq/README.md

 # EQ

-EQ settings I use on Equalizer APO and Qudelix-5K
+PEQ settings I use on Equalizer APO and/or Qudelix-5K